Machine learning forecasts of the cosmic distance duality relation with strongly lensed gravitational wave events: Results

 \section{Results}

+We will now present the results of the reconstruction for both the GA and GP approaches.\footnote{Both codes are very efficient and it takes a few seconds for the GA and less than a second for the GP to converge, which is comparable to other traditional parametric approaches.} Note that in both cases the input data are the values of $\log_{10} \eta_i$ in the form of sets of points given by $(z, \log_{10} \eta_i, \sigma_{\log_{10} \eta_i})$, which are the inputs to the GP and GA and can be used to create a likelihood, as discussed in the previous point.
+In the case of the GA the data enter only via the likelihood of Eq.~\eqref{eq:loglike}, while on the other hand the GP builds a function that essentially joins up the data points according to the GP kernel, but also uses the data (via the likelihood) to optimise the value of any hyperparameters.

-We will now present the results of the reconstruction for both the GA and GP approaches.
-In particular, in Figs.~\ref{fig:GA_eta} and \ref{fig:GP_eta} we show a particular realization of the $\log_{10}{\eta(z_i)}$ data mocks for $N_{\rm lens}=100$, along with the fiducial model (dashed black line), the case of $\log_{10}\eta=0$ (dashed green line), and the corresponding best-fit (solid colored line) for the GA and the GP for $\epsilon=(0, 0.01, 0.05, 0.10)$ in the top left, top right, bottom left and bottom right panels respectively.
-The data is shown as grey points in the background and the shaded band corresponds to the $1\sigma$ confidence region for the GA (red band) and the GP (magenta band) in the two plots.
+In Figs.~\ref{fig:GA_eta} and \ref{fig:GP_eta} we show a particular realization of the $\log_{10}{\eta(z_i)}$ mocks for $N_{\rm lens}=100$, along with the fiducial model (dashed black line), the case of $\log_{10}\eta=0$ (dashed green line), and the corresponding best-fit (solid colored line) for the GA and the GP for $\epsilon=(0, 0.01, 0.05, 0.10)$ in the top left, top right, bottom left and bottom right panels respectively.
+The data points are shown in the background as gray points with their $1\sigma$ errorbars and the shaded band corresponds to the $1\sigma$ confidence region for the GA (red band) and the GP (magenta band) in the two plots.

 Note that for the different values of $\epsilon$ for the mocks, we keep the same random seed number so that our analysis is not complicated by statistical fluctuations and the interpretation of our results is more straightforward.
+The apparent lack of events at high redshifts is due to the expected redshift distribution of the BH-NS and NS-NS events, see Fig.~1 in Ref.~\cite{Lin:2020vqj} and Fig.~2 in Ref.~\cite{Biesiada:2014kwa}, which also has the side-effect of increasing the errors of the reconstructions and making the fits increase with redshift at high $z$.
+The expected probability density of events as a function of redshift, i.e. the redshift distribution of the BH-NS and NS-NS events for the ET, was determined in Ref.~\cite{Biesiada:2014kwa} by using the intrinsic merger rates of these objects with the help of a population synthesis evolutionary code.

-The only physical priors used in the reconstruction was the assumption that $\lim_{z\rightarrow0}\eta(z)\rightarrow1$, which follows naturally from the definition of $\eta(z)$ via Eq.~\eqref{eq:eta} and the fact that, at zero redshift the causes of any deviation (for example either axions for light or modified gravity for the GW) have had no time to yet act, which is necessary to ensure that our results are physical.
+The only physical prior used in the reconstruction was the assumption that $\lim_{z\rightarrow0}\eta(z)\rightarrow1$, which follows naturally from the definition of $\eta(z)$ via Eq.~\eqref{eq:eta} and the fact that, at zero redshift the causes of any deviation (for example either axions for light or modified gravity for the GW) have had no time to yet act, which is necessary to ensure that our results are physical.